Fayetteville Water Quality at a Glance

 PFAS Compounds

-Source: Per- and polyfluoroalkyl substances from industrial manufacturing and consumer products entering the Cape Fear River watershed upstream of Fayetteville’s water intakes
+Source: Per- and polyfluoroalkyl substances from industrial manufacturing and consumer products entering the Cape Fear River watershed upstream of Fayetteville’s intakes — primarily linked to the Chemours Fayetteville Works facility.
+This is a documented concern across multiple North Carolina communities, including Wilmington.

 1,4-Dioxane